Krit-m/discount-module/README.md

     - Discount category (coupon, on top, or seasonal) and type (i.e. fixed amount or percentage discount) are unmatched.
       For example; "category" : "coupon", "type" : "byItem"
     - Missing a required parameter or parameter value does not match.
 For example, string value for "amount".
-    - Amount equals to or lower than zero; or higher than 100 for percentage discounts.
+    - "amount" is not a positive integer, or higher than 100 for percentage discounts.
     - "byItem" campaign, in cases that its specified item category does not match any items in the cart.
     - "special" campaign, with "discount" value higher than "forEvery"<br/><br/>
 - The program does not stop working when encounter an invalid campaign.
 It will continue the discount calculation with